safehammad/mancify/README.rst

 Try the translator
 ------------------

 You might have noticed that by setting the dialect to "manc" you get pure Mancuian output!
-You can try out the translator by running ``mancify-translate`` on a file or by piping stdin.
+You can use the standalone translator by running ``mancify-translate`` on a file or by piping stdin.

 For example::

     $ cat myfile
-    This is really bad!
+    Hello, friend!
+Will you come back to my house?
     $ mancify-translate myfile
-    This iz well pear-shaped!
-    $ echo Hello, friend!
-Will you come back to my house? | mancify-translate Arrite, pal!
+    Arrite, pal!
 Wil youse kuhm bak tuh me gaff or wot?
+    $ echo This is really bad! | mancify-translate This iz well pear-shaped!

 Testing